agraysargent/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-This assignment required us to create a work day scheduler to help assist folx with schedule organization by creating a daily planner.
-The planner will function utilizing html and CSS, in conjunction with jquery, bootstrap, and javascript functions.
+This assignment required us to create a workday scheduler to help assist folx with schedule organization by creating a daily planner.
+The planner will utilize HTML and CSS in conjunction with jquery, bootstrap, and javascript functions.

 # User Story